Volunteer with Camara and make a difference.

 For more stories from Camara follow us.

 Camara recognises that in order to achieve our goals we need to involve volunteers.
 We regard volunteers as a valuable resource and encourage them to get involved at all levels of the organisation and within all appropriate activities.
 We aim to train, support and supervise our volunteers to the best of our abilities and to act quickly and fairly if difficulties arise.

 The aim of this policy is to communicate the commitment of Camara and to ensure that there is adherence to best practice for working with volunteers.

-Camara recognise that volunteers have the right to raise grievances about any matter related to their volunteering (this could be in relation to another volunteer, a member of the paid staff, or the manner in which they are being treated by Camara).
+- Volunteer Grievance Policy & Procedure – Camara recognises that volunteers have the right to raise grievances about any matter related to their volunteering (this could be in relation to another volunteer, a member of the paid staff, or the manner in which they are being treated by Camara).

 The welfare of its volunteers is of paramount importance to Camara.
 The grievance procedure is in place to ensure that all volunteers are dealt with in a fair manner.

 - Dealing with Issues & Concerns that arise Policy – Occasionally, there may be a problem or complaint made about a volunteer’s behaviour.
 Although this is very rare, Camara believes it is important that problems or complaints are dealt with fairly, openly and consistently.
 The procedure explained here will be followed in the event of an issue arising.
 In all situations Camara strives to ensure that the people involved are treated fairly